RahilMirchiwala/DSA-Project/README.md

 ## 🤝 Acknowledgments

 - **Python Libraries**: tkinter, pygame
-- Special thanks to the team and mentors for guidance.
+- Special thanks to the ByteXL and Gaurav Mandoli Sir for guidance.